-• Other support, including current and pending, is only required for the PI and any co-PIs.
-The value of the support should be included.

-• Do not include reprints of your previous publications.
+- NIH biosketches of all PIs and Key Personnel (both current and pending support).
+The sketches should be limited to four pages each. - Budget information by six-month period, along with a justification - Other support, including current and pending, is only required for the PI and any co-Pis.
+The value of the support should be included. - Do not include reprints of your previous publications.